Punisherslayer/InventareandoLepanto/README.md

 - **Improvements Made:** Instant messaging with **notifications** has been improved, the **design** of the filter buttons has been enhanced, **ngrok** has been added for temporarily connecting the application to the internet upon startup, and the upload of csv/xls files has been added in the **users** section.

 - **Note about ngrok:** **Ngrok** has been implemented to temporarily connect the application to the internet upon startup.
 If you do not want to use ngrok, you should comment out/delete lines **16, 1720, and 1726** in the `app_compacto.js` file.
 If you wish to uninstall the module, use the command **npm uninstall ngrok**.
 To use ngrok, you need to create an account on **ngrok.com** and generate an access token.

+## UPDATE 12/03/2024

+- **Improvements Made:** The maintenance listing (equipment and hardware) has been optimized.
+Now, only maintenances created by the user will appear in the list.
+Maintenances of other users will not be visible until their status is updated to **completed**, **canceled**, or **deleted**.
+The original database of the application has been added (the one currently in use), along with an updated database that is believed to be in the 5th normal form (if any redundancy is found, it will be improved and normalized).

+- **Improvements to Implement:**
+1. **Add a maintenance history**: Record of interventions performed on equipment or hardware.

+2. **Normalize the database**: Standardize it to improve maintenance and scalability (5NF).

+3. **Add more sections to the database and the application**: Incorporate modules such as mechanics and library for better management.

+4. **Coordinate with the Community of Madrid**: Implement official emails to notify technicians or administrators when an issue is reported.
+Additionally, when a maintenance task is scheduled, send an email to the user who reported the issue with details about their equipment.

+5. **Improve the incident reporting system and equipment management**: Assign a device to each user so they can only report incidents related to their own equipment.

+6. **Optimize responsive design**: Ensure the application is more adaptable to different devices (optional/recommended).
+Also, improve the **view designs** (optional).

+7. **Update the instant messaging system**: Improve the design, add notifications with numbers, allow replying to messages, among other features.
+Implement functionalities similar to **WhatsApp**.

+8. **Increase security**: Propose improvements in data protection and access control (optional/recommended).